-- 5.2.
-Consent obtained from parents will be renewed annually. - 5.3.
-No pupil will be given medicines without written parental consent. - 5.4.
-Under no circumstance will a pupil be given aspirin unless there is evidence that it has been prescribed by a doctor. - 5.5.
-Medicines must be in date, labelled, and provided in the original container with dosage instructions.
-Medicines which do not meet these criteria will not be administered, with the exception of insulin which is acceptable to use if it is in date but in a different container, such as an insulin pen. - 5.6.
-The school will only allow prescribed medication, and only a maximum of four weeks' supply of medication to be stored by school. - 5.7.
-When medicines are no longer required, they will be returned to the parents/carers of the pupil. - 5.8.
-Needles and sharp objects will always be disposed of in a safe way, such as using 'sharp boxes'. - 5.9.
-Long term medications, with the exception of adrenalin auto-injectors, will be stored in the medical box in the child's classroom.
-Where a child has an adrenalin auto-injector they will be stored in the school medical room. - 5.10.
-Short term medications will be stored in the school medical room e.g. paracetamol.
-If necessary medications will be stored in a fridge e.g. antibiotics. - 5.11.
-School spare adrenalin injector pens are stored in the school medical room for use in an emergency.
+- Kept in the original container alongside the instructions for use. - Clearly labelled with: - The pupil's name. - the name of the medication. - The correct dosage. - The frequency of administration. - Any likely side effects. - The expiry date. - Stored alongside the accompanying administering medication parental consent form. - Medicines which do not meet these criteria will not be administered, with the exception of insulin which is acceptable to use if it is in date but in a different container, such as an insulin pen. - The school will only allow prescribed medication, and only a maximum of four weeks' supply of medication to be stored by school. - When medicines are no longer required, they will be returned to the parents/carers of the pupil. - Needles and sharp objects will always be disposed of in a safe way, such as using 'sharp boxes'. - Long term medications, with the exception of adrenalin auto-injectors, will be stored in the medical box in the child's classroom.
+Where a child has an adrenalin auto-injector they will be stored in the school medical room. - Short term medications will be stored in the school medical room.
+If necessary medications will be stored in a fridge e.g. antibiotics. - School spare adrenalin injector pens are stored in the school medical room for use in an emergency.
 Every attempt will be made to contact the parent before use.
-An ambulance will be called if these are used. - 5.12.
-School spare asthma inhalers are stored in the school medical room for use in an emergency.
+An ambulance will be called if these are used. - School spare asthma inhalers are stored in the school medical room for use in an emergency.
 Every attempt will be made to contact the parent before use.
-Parents will be informed of use using the Medical Tracker app. - 5.13.
-The school will ensure that pupils know where their medication is at all times and are able to access them immediately. - 5.14.
-In the event of a school trip or activity which involves leaving the school premises, medicines and devices, such as adrenalin auto-injectors, insulin pens and asthma inhalers, will be readily available to staff and pupils. - 5.15.
-Staff members have the right to refuse to administer medication.
-If a class teacher does refuse, the headteacher will delegate the responsibility to another staff member. - 5.16.
-Any medications left over at the end of the course will be returned to the pupil's parent/carer. - 5.17.
-Written records will be kept on Medical Tracker for any medication administered to pupils. - 5.18.
-Pupils will never be prevented from accessing their medication.
+Parents will be informed of use using the Medical Tracker app. - The school will ensure that pupils know where their medication is at all times and are able to access them immediately. - In the event of a school trip or activity which involves leaving the school premises, medicines and devices, such as adrenalin auto-injectors, insulin pens and asthma inhalers, will be readily available to staff and pupils. - Staff members have the right to refuse to administer medication.
+If a class teacher does refuse, the headteacher will delegate the responsibility to another staff member. - Any medications left over at the end of the course will be returned to the pupil's parent/carer.